Home

 Many palliative therapies interfere with inflammation

 While inflammation is associated with disease, inflammation often serves an invaluable role as the immune system fights off chronic pathogens.
-Numerous medications artificially suppress inflammation including anti-TNF drugsDrugs which interfere with the body's production of TNF-alpha - a cytokine necessary for recovery from infection, interferon, corticosteroids, antifungals, and anti-pyreutics.
+Numerous medications artificially suppress inflammation including anti-TNF drugsDrugs which interfere with the body's production of TNF-alpha - a cytokine necessary for recovery from infection, interferon, corticosteroidsA first-line treatment for a number of diseases.
+Corticosteroids work by slowing the innate immune response.
+This provides some patients with temporary symptom palliation but exacerbates the disease over the long-term by allowing chronic pathogens to proliferate., antifungals, and anti-pyreutics.
 While interfering with the inflammatory response typically reduces immunopathologyA temporary increase in disease symptoms experienced by Marshall Protocol patients that results from the release of cytokines and endotoxins as disease-causing bacteria are killed. and makes a patient feel less symptomatic in the near term, doing so allows the bacteria which cause chronic disease to proliferate.

 The release of cytokines appears to be essential for recovery after an infection.
 One study found that the cytokine TNF-alpha – which is blocked by anti-TNF drugs – is necessary for the proper expression of acquired specific resistance following infection with Mycobacterium tuberculosis.44) 45) 46) Another effect of the use of TNF blockers is to break or reduce the formation of granuloma, one of the body's mechanisms to control bacterial pathogens.47)